The Marriage of Sense and Soul: Part I: The Problem

 The psychologist Roger Walsh, in his review of The Marriage of Sense and Soul, points out that despite significant differences among religions, there is broad consensus among scholars that the great chain of being (a Medieval Christian hierarchy of living beings) is central to nearly all major religions.
-Walsh also notes that the this hierarchy was once humanity's dominant worldview, but with the advent of modernity, the West became the first civilization to abandon it.
+Walsh also notes that this hierarchy was once humanity's dominant worldview, but with the advent of modernity, the West became the first civilization to abandon it.

 Wilber uses the term Great Nest of Being to describe his concept of a holarchy, visualized as concentric spheres or circles.
 In this model, each level of existence, or "senior dimension," encompasses and transcends the previous level, which he refers to as its "junior".
 This hierarchy progresses from matter through mind to Spirit.

 Wilber identifies a three-level scheme within this holarchy, which he argues is reflected in various cultural and spiritual traditions.
 He cites the example of "earth, human, and heaven" as a scheme found in shamanic traditions; he also cites the Hindu and Buddhist concept of the "three great states of being"—the gross (matter and body), the subtle (mind and soul), and the causal (spirit).

 Furthermore, Wilber argues that many religions, particularly those of antiquity and the classical period, traditionally viewed science as one valid way among others to acquire knowledge, alongside approaches such theology and mysticism.
 This viewpoint, which Wilber identifies as epistemological pluralism, acknowledged that each method had its proper place in the great chain of being.
 He highlights Christian mystics such as St. Bonaventure and Hugh of St. Victor as proponents of this perspective, pointing to their belief in the "eye of flesh" (sensory perception), the "eye of mind" (reason), and the "eye of contemplation" (mystical insight) as evidence of their acceptance of multiple routes to knowledge.

 For this triple vision, man was endowed with a triple eye, as explained by Hugh of St. Victor: the eye of flesh, of reason, and of contemplation; the eye of flesh, to see the world and what it contains; the eye of reason, to see the soul and what it contains; the eye of contemplation, to see God and that which is within Him.
 Through the eye of the flesh, man was to see the things outside him; with the eye of reason, the things within him; with the eye of contemplation, the things above him.